 Many studies have shown that meditation has a beneficial effect on the body.
 Lower blood pressure, improved concentration, reduced anxiety, better sleep, a boosted immune system, and less sensitivity to pain have all been linked to meditative practices.
 Meditation has been shown to lower cortisol – or stress hormone – levels.
 This reduces the toll such hormones take on our bodies.

 As a certified meditation and mindfulness teacher, I don’t feel that meditation means “turning off” your everyday, human thoughts.
 It’s more a matter of letting your thoughts pass by, and not conversing with them.
-As you practice meditation, you begin to find that the quiet between thoughts gets longer.
+As you practice meditation consistently, you begin to find that the quiet between thoughts gets longer.
 This allows room for inspiration from your higher self.

 Guided meditation is a great way to start a meditation practice.
 It’s also fun for experienced meditators to mix things up with a guided meditation once in a while!
 Find my free guided meditations here.